yewin-mm/yewin-mm/README.md

-<h4>Hi, I'm Ye Win, an accomplished Senior Backend Developer, I have a passion for designing and developing complex software solutions and experienced in DevOps and Architect.
+<h4>Hi, I'm Ye Win, an accomplished Senior Backend Developer, I have a passion for designing and developing complex software solutions, specializing in building scalable microservices.
+I bring expertise in Java development with a strong focus on Spring Boot, Spring Cloud, Docker, and CI/CD cloud deployment, as well as experience using message brokers like RabbitMQ and Kafka.
+I also have a working knowledge of Kubernetes and OpenShift, along with experience in microservice architecture and DevOps practices. <br>
-I specialize in Java development with expertise in Spring Boot, Spring Cloud, Docker and Kubernetes.
-You can also use my personal library called <a href= "https://github.com/yewin-mm/helper-util">helper-util</a> to get some help in your development by data validation, getting datetime as zoneId, password encoding, etc.</h4>
+Additionally, you can explore my personal library, <a href= "https://github.com/yewin-mm/helper-util">helper-util</a>, which simplifies development tasks.
+It includes a range of useful utilities such as data validation, string manipulation, collection functions, datetime handling, password utilities, and more.</h4>

 ## 👨🏻‍💻 My Portfolio Website
 <p>